limjiahau/limjiahau/README.md

 🧠 Currently studying for my B.Eng in Mechanical Engineering

-👯‍♀️ Looking to pursue a career in tech for good
+👯‍♀️ Want to pursue a career in tech for good

 💬 More details loading...